eellak/gsoc2018-3gm/README.md

 The most efficient in terms of performance and complexity model will then be integrated to the 3gm app.

+### Broadening fact extaction

+During this year's GSOC we focused a lot on enhancing the NLP capabilities of the project.

+As part of this procedure it is vital to broaden fact extraction on the project.
+Using regular expressions we will work on the entities file aiming to make it possible for the app to identify useful information such as metrics, codes, ids, contact info e.t.c.

+For the time being we have created a script to test regular expressions for fact extractions.
+Unfortunately there is very little consistency when it come to writing information between issues and this results to difficulties in entities extraction.
+After perfecting the extraction queries we will integrate them to the entities module.

 ## Google Summer of Code 2018

 The project met and exceeded its goals for Google Summer of Code 2018.
 [Link](https://summerofcode.withgoogle.com/projects/#4875998630248448)